TotallyNotNero/totallynotnero/README.md

 --> **SwiftBot**

-Currently, SwiftBot is a Discord bot programmed in Swift utilizing the Sword library.
+Currently, SwiftBot is a Discord bot programmed in Swift utilizing the SwiftDiscord library.
 This bot is in alpha and private for now, however will later sport many amazing features and commands.

 --> **Senior Moderator for BACON ARMY**